TheodoroADS/generic-priority-queue-in-c/README.md

 ```

 It is also necessary to provide a comparator function that will define the order of the elements the priority queue takes in.
-This comparator function will have to return a double and accept to variables of the queue's type as arguments.
+This comparator function will have to return a double and accept two variables of the queue's type as arguments.

 This function must return: